Florida Boating Insurance Coverage

 If you have a second boat that you use to go out on a regular basis that it not being used to service the larger vessel, you need to have this boat insured separately.

-Is My Trailer Covered?
+Is My Boat Trailer Covered in my Insurance?

 Most boat insurance policies can provide coverage for a trailer if requested.
 This coverage is usually insured on an actual cash value basis.